Blaine Luetkemeyer: Career after Congress

 In February 2025, he was announced as the new chief executive of American Consumer & Investor Institute, a lobbying group that represents consumer voices on issues related to the regulation of financial technology firms and cryptocurrency.
 The group was started in 2023 by former U.S. Rep. Barbara Comstock, who had led the group until Luetkemeyer took over.

 Personal life

 Luetkemeyer has been married to his wife Jackie since 1976.
 They have three children and six grandchildren.
-He is a member of the Knights of Columbus, the Eldon Chamber of Commerce, the Farm Bureau, and the National Rifle Association of America.
+He is a member of the Knights of Columbus, the Eldon Chamber of Commerce, the Farm Bureau, and the National Rifle Association.
 He attends St. Lawrence Catholic Church.
 His cousin Tony is a state senator, and the state senate's majority leader as of 2025.